ablueblaze/FM-005-expenses-chart-component/README.md

   Setting up the modals to display the individual days spending

 - What is the next thing being developed?
+  Research grid, find a way to set up the graph bars using it.

 - Focus:
   Improve accessability score